 Our project reduces the overall cost of energy.
 Unlike most wind and solar projects up to now, the transition to renewables will not be financed by a feed-in tariff, Which is then borne by all electricity customers.
 Instead, the project company running the clean energy system will receive a portion of the money, which the Diesel fuel would have otherwise costed, creating a win-win situation for all stakeholders.

 Graciosa – “the graceful one” – is located in the middle of the Atlantic Ocean.

 battery system combined with a 4.5 MW wind park and a 1 MW PV power plant.

 sponantenous renewable energy penetration.

 Intelligent power controls and a purpose-built Energy Management System by Younicos are combined with a 4 MW battery storage system powered by Leclanché lithium ion cells, a 4.5 MW wind park and a 1 MW photovoltaic power plant.
 The system allows to power the island by wind and solar energy with the existing diesel needed only for back-up power during prolonged periods of unfavorable weather.
-Thanks to this grid-forming battery park, the island will soon be home to the world’s first renewable energy-based microgrid, which replaces expensive diesel-generated electricity with much cheaper clean energy.
+Thanks to this grid-forming battery park, the island will soon be home of the worlds’ first renewable energy-based Microgrid, which replaces expensive diesel-generated electricity with much cheaper clean energy.
 The resulting savings from the energy conversion will be shared between the investors and Portuguese end consumers.